samtoxie/kubecfg/README.md

 # kubecfg
-Simple bash script that generates kubeconfigs from service accounts
+Simple bash script that generates kubeconfigs from service accounts for Gardener KaaS